top of page

 Relationships

 Positive relationships are paramount to our overall mental wellness.
-Toxic relationships, however, can cause us to experience distress in many areas of our life.
+Difficult relationships, however, can cause us to experience distress in many areas of our life.
 We can help you develop communication skills that foster more meaningful relationships (i.e., meeting new people) and advocacy skills to help you end relationships that no longer serve you.

 Adolescents